Answer Keys

 Part 1

 1 C — nevertheless.
-It used here to show contrast – even though the woman comes from a poor background, she is successful.
+Nevertheless here is used to show contrast – even though the woman comes from a poor background, she is successful.

 2 D — designed.
 The only other verb that collocated well with ‘scheme’ is ‘propose’.
 However, it is not used with the preposition ‘to’.

 3 B — frees.
-This is the only verb that collocates with ‘from’ preposition.
+This is the only verb that collocates with the ‘from’ preposition.

 5 D — involves.
 Answers A and B do not fit here contextually.
 Answer C could be used if it wasn’t for ‘making’ that follows the gap.